As far back as Christian scholars could go, it’s been widely accepted that the Trinity and the early church coincided.

 Our definition of God stems from the Ancient Hebrew religion.
 However, we should understand who God is in the context of Ancient Near Eastern religions, as this would better outline how the Hebrews defined God.

-I’ve discovered that the Hebrews didn’t opt to use a singular noun to describe their patron deity.
+I discovered that the Hebrews didn’t opt to use a singular noun to describe their patron deity.
 Instead, they went with the majestic plural, ‘Elohim.’

 The Hebrew language was gendered, and it was important to the Hebrews to describe their God as accurately as possible.
 They referred to Him as a Father to emphasize His nature of authority, leadership, strength, fertility (creation), and vigor (defense).

-While the doctrine’s philosophy and history are easy to outline, we need to truly examine God in both historical and cultural contexts.
-My research led me to several areas stemming from Ugaritic texts, ancient Hebrew culture, and even North African culture.
+While the doctrine’s philosophy and history are easy to outline, we need to examine God in both historical and cultural contexts to fully understand the Trinity.

-Is there confusion surrounding the definition of God?
-Perhaps, as Westerners, we’ve formed our own idea of God, ignoring the true nature of God.
-However, when we study deeply the God of Abraham, Isaac, and Jacob, we’ll better understand the doctrine and how it applies to our faith.
+Perhaps, as Westerners, we’ve formed our own idea of God, ignoring the historical evidence laid out for us.
+However, when we study the God of Abraham, Isaac, and Jacob, we’ll better understand the doctrine and how it applies to our faith.

 Signed,